svn log — Display commit log messages.

 explicitly requested.
 Logs follow copy history by

 default.
-Use --stop-on-copy
+Use --stop-on-copy to disable

 this behavior, which can be useful for determining branch